Family: Lamiaceae (mint)

 Systems Affected: nervous, skin

-Lavender is my favorite herb.
+Lavender is one of my favorites!
 Not only does it look and smell heavenly but it has a powerhouse of healing abilities.
 I always like to name my herbs based on their healing abilities and since lavender is my favorite I give it two names: The when in doubt herb and the burn herb.
 When you can’t think of what to do for a condition, lavender will be the one to go to.
 It also has amazing abilities to heal and soothe burns.

 Herbal Properties and Actions